 Music

-Our lively musical community at Homerton is strengthened by students studying Music who explore historical and contemporary aspects of both the western and other music traditions.
+Our lively musical community at Homerton is strengthened by students studying Music who explore historical and contemporary aspects of both Western and non-Western traditions

 Course details